 Custom UI Components

 Sometimes you want to display more information to your users, than Ucommerce does by default.
 You may want to display some contextual information from an external source or have a button that calls a custom API.
-For this purpose, Ucommerce has support for inserting custom into specific sections of the UI.
+For this purpose, Ucommerce has support for inserting custom web components into specific sections of the UI.

 Custom UI Mode